murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 > • Make sure to output a `structure file` and a `.vcf` file as well.
 We might be coming back to that `.vcf` file later today.
 >> ## Solution
 >> ```bash
->> $ populations -P denovo_final/ -O denovo_final/ -M popmap.txt --write-random-snp -r 0.8 --vcf --structure
+>> $ populations -P denovo_final/ -O denovo_final/ -M complete_popmap.txt --write-random-snp -r 0.8 --vcf --structure
 >> ```
 > {: .solution}
 {: .challenge}